Nonprofit & Association Language Access Compliance Guide: ADA, Title VI & Accessibility Explained

 Does Title VI apply to all nonprofits?

 Title VI applies specifically to programs and activities that receive federal financial assistance.
-If your nonprofit receives federal grants, loans, or contracts, you must comply.
+If your nonprofit receives federal grants, loans, or contracts, you must comply with Title VI by providing meaningful access for individuals with Limited English Proficiency (LEP).
+Nonprofits that receive only private funding may not be directly subject to Title VI, but other state and local laws may still apply.

 How does Wordly help associations increase membership value?